realm/realm-kotlin/README.md

 # Kotlin Memory Model and Coroutine compatibility

-Realm Kotlin is implemented against Kotlin's default memory model (the old one), but still supports running with the new memory model if enabled in the consuming project.
-See https://github.com/JetBrains/kotlin/blob/master/kotlin-native/NEW_MM.md#switch-to-the-new-mm for details on enabled the new memory model.

-By default Realm Kotlin depends and requires you to run with Kotlin Coroutines version `1.6.0-native-mt`.
-To use Realm Kotlin with the non-`native-mt` version of Coroutines you will have to enable the new memory model and also disables our internal freezing to accomodate the new freeze transparency for Coroutine 1.6.0.
+Realm Kotlin 1.3.0 and above *only* work with the new memory model.
+This is the default memory model from Kotlin 1.7.20.
+This mean that you need the default Kotlin Coroutine library 1.6.0 and above and not the `-mt` variant, which have also been deprecated.

+See the `## Compatibility` section of the [CHANGELOG](CHANGELOG.md) for information about exactly which versions are compatible with a given version of Realm Kotlin.

+When upgrading older projects, it is important to be aware that certain Gradle properties will control the memory model being used.
+So if you have the below Gradle properties defined in your project.
+Make sure they are set to the values shown:

 ```
 kotlin.native.binary.memoryModel=experimental
 kotlin.native.binary.freezing=disabled
 ```

-See https://github.com/JetBrains/kotlin/blob/master/kotlin-native/NEW_MM.md#unexpected-object-freezing for more details.
+See https://kotlinlang.org/docs/native-memory-manager.html for more details about the new memory model.

 # Contributing